Skip to content

 If you use wood chips for your heating system, you can use the following comparisons as a guide.
 One solid cubic metre (fm) of wood yields 1.4 cubic metres (rm) and 2.5 loose cubic metres (srm) of wood chips.

-2500 kg (air dry) 2500 kg (air dry) 2000 kg 860 kg 840 kg
+2500 kg (air-dry) 2500 kg (air-dry) 2000 kg 860 kg 840 kg

-12500 l 5000 l 3500 l 1000 l 1000000 l
+12,500 l 5000 l 3,500 l 1,000 l 1,000,000 l

-12.5 m³ (srm) 7.5 m³ (rm) 3.5 l 1 m³ 1000 m³
+12.5 m³ (srm) 7.5 m³ (rm) 3.5 m³ 1 m³ 1,000 m³

 • Use natural, chemically untreated wood

-• Uniform particle size plays a role
+• Uniform particle size is important

-The heating value varies depending on the how coarse or fine the wood chips are, their water content and whether they are made from hardwood or softwood.
-This means that for different qualities of chips, different amounts of wood chips are required to provide the required level of heat.
-You can read about the amount of wood chips you will need for your system in the folder “Fuel Info – Wood Chips”.
+The calorific value varies depending on how coarse or fine the wood chips are, their moisture content, and whether they are made from hardwood or softwood.
+This means that different grades of wood chips require different quantities to reliably provide the specific amount of heat needed.
+You can find out approximately how much wood chips you will need for your system in the ‘Wood Chip Fuel Information’ leaflet.

 Questions about our wood chip boilers?